Ampato: Human history

 The existence of Inka ceremonial platforms and ceremonial roads on Ampato has been reported.
 Ampato was the site of human sacrifice during Inca times, around 1466 the Mummy Juanita was offered for sacrifice on the mountain, along with two other girls and a boy.
 The sacrifice took place on a platform on the summit of the volcano and was presumably intended to calm the mountain spirits during an eruption of the neighbouring volcano Sabancaya.
 The mummies were discovered in 1995 by Johan Reinhard and colleagues on the summit of the mountain and are presently in the Andean Sanctuaries Museum.

 Such sacrifices with children being the usual subjects are known as capacocha and the discoveries of their mummies on mountains in the Andes has gained them a lot of attention.
 The process served to tie the Inka empire more closely together, since children to be sacrificed were selected from the entire realm and the children adorned and their names remembered after the sacrifice.

+The first reported ascent during modern times was done in 1966 by Richard Revis "Dick" Culbert (1940-2017) of Canada.